 The Army photographer behind the harrowing images of ‘Marines and Tet’

 John Olson was 19 years old when he set foot in Vietnam as a U.S. Army combat photographer for Stars and Stripes.
-Over the course of his time in-country, Olson covered the Tet Offensive in January of 1968.
+Over the course of his time in-country, Olson covered the Tet Offensive in 1968.
 It was there that he captured some of the most harrowing images of the Vietnam War.

 “There were six reporters for Stars and Stripes when I was there.
 I was the only photographer in Vietnam at that time for Stars and Stripes,” Olson said.